onflow/flow-ft/README.md

 # Fungible Token Standard

 This is a description of the Flow standard for fungible token contracts.
 It is meant to contain the minimum requirements to implement a safe, secure, easy to understand, and easy to use fungible token contract.
 It also includes an example implementation to show how a concrete smart contract would actually implement the interface.

+The version of the contracts in the `master` branch is the Cadence 1.0 version of the contracts and is not the same as the ones that are currently deployed to testnet and mainnet.
+See the `cadence-0.42` branch for the currently deployed versions.

 ## What is Flow?